 The p-value is also the same in the t test and the regression model (for slope).
 They are both getting the p-value from the sampling distribution of the mean difference between the group with CVD history and the group without.
 Also, they handle the standard error (the standard deviation of the sampling distribution) in the same way.

+Total: 9/10

 Perform an analysis allowing for the possibility that the standard deviation of fibrinogen might differ across groups defined by presence of absence of prior history of CVD.